noobToLinux/mermaid-extension/README.md

 ## How to get new icons

-Once you have chosen your icons from the [page](https://icones.js.org/) you need to do the next steps:
+Once you have chosen your icons from the [page](https://icones.js.org/) you need to do the steps specified in the next example:

 ### Example